gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 ### Step 2.
 Conceptual aside: about Node.js modules

-As you probably already know, the fundamental Node building block is called a module which maps directly to a file and everything within that module is private (vars only work in that file).
+As you probably already know, the fundamental Node building block is called a module that maps directly to a file and everything within that module is private (vars only work in that file).

 Now, before we look at how to expose things out of a module, let's look at loading a module.
 This is where '**require**' comes in. 'require' is used to load a module, which is why its returned value is typically assigned to a variable: